 Bear in mind finding and hiring good contractors is a job.
 Teaching you this skill is beyond the scope of this article (if you need help with hiring, join us in the Laptop Lifestyle Academy).
 However, you shouldn’t focus on expanding your team until you know for sure you have found the service you want to grow your business around.

 Step 6: Use These 3 Marketing Techniques To Bring In More Customers

 Once you have A-Player contractors ready for work it’s time to scale — it’s time to bring in the customers!

 Marketing is a big topic, beyond the scope of this article.
-However, I can provide you with the three most likely marketing channels that will lead to the kind of growth that will generate a $100,000 a year or more income from your Services Arbitrage business.
+However, I can provide you with the three most likely marketing channels that will lead to the kind of growth that will generate a $100,000 a year or more income from your services agency business.
 If you want more help with marketing, join us in the Laptop Lifestyle Academy.

 - Search Traffic

-Google organic search delivered 50% of all new customers to my editing business.
-That being said, during peak days my website received only 200 visitors — most days were closer to 100 — so we are not talking huge traffic.
+Google organic search delivered 50% of all new customers to my editing business and the number is similar for my current InboxDone.com agency.
+My websites get a couple of hundred visitors per day from search engines, so we’re not talking large numbers.
 What matters is you go after targeted traffic, the specific customer perfect for your business, which you can do by creating the right kind of content for your website.

 - Paid Traffic

 Today the most common source of traffic for rapid growth is paid traffic.
 In particular, Facebook and Google ads.
 Both these networks allow you to target people using keywords, interests and demographic data, meaning once you get clear on your ideal target customer you can focus on them with your ad campaigns.
 Of course, you need money to pay for ads, so this option may not be available until you make some money.